pranav-joshi-iitgn/Intro_to_Learning_Sciences/Project/FinalAssignment.md

 #### Industry-level knowledge without abstraction overload:

-Before taking this course, I had already studied basic compiler theory.
-But during the course, I found little use for most of that theoretical knowledge.
 The course operates on the implementable subset of PL and compiler theory, not the abstract formalism.
 This prevents cognitive overload from unnecessary theory.
 In contrast, the traditional format introduces full compiler theory, which many students find overwhelming and abstract.

 #### Meaningfulness of knowledge throughout the learning process:

 In this course, knowledge was learned because it was needed to solve authentic problems.
 I was able to learn nearly every concept required for the final exam purely through working on the project under guidance of the professor, TAs, and peers.
-As a result, I never felt the need to ask "why am I learning this?".
-It never felt like study.
 In contrast, students in the traditional lecture-based format often experience knowledge as abstract and disconnected from practice, reducing motivation.

-#### Excellent sequencing and scaffolding:
+#### Excellent sequencing and scaffolding and Appropriate complexity:

-In many other CS courses, students receive vague project descriptions and must independently navigate literature review, design decisions, and implementation.
+In many other CS courses, students receive vague project descriptions and must independently navigate literature review, design decisions, and implementation, or the projects have too high a complexity at the student's level.
 This often leads to overwhelm, shortcuts, plagiarism, and failure to develop confidence.
-This course provided careful scaffolding at each stage; students were not dropped into chaos.
+This course provided careful scaffolding at each stage and avoids overload.

 #### Alignment between assessment practices and domain practices:

 Exams, assignments, and projects all relied on the same underlying domain knowledge, with minimal emphasis on exam-specific heuristics or strategies.
 Success in the project strongly predicted success on the exam, creating intrinsic motivation rather than forcing students to juggle disconnected skill sets.

-#### Appropriate cognitive load calibration:

-As cognitive load theory (CLT) demonstrates, task difficulty must match learner schemas.
-Many CS course projects impose heavy cognitive load because students lack necessary prerequisite schemas and receive insufficient guidance.
-This course calibrated task difficulty appropriately for beginners; we were challenged but not overwhelmed.

 #### Meaningful lab sessions:

 The term "lab" is often used synonymously with "test", namely sessions where disconnected skills are graded.
 This course's labs functioned more like industry scrum meetings or research lab sessions: qualitative monitoring of progress for adaptive feedback rather than grading disconnected skills.
-This alignment between the "exam" practice (activity) and the "lab" practice enhances transfer and reduces load.

-#### Fair contribution and positive team dynamics:
+#### Fair evaluation of contribution:

-The mark-splitting approach solved the free-loader problem while preserving motivation for teamwork.
+The mark-splitting approach solved the free-loader problem during assessment while preserving motivation for teamwork.
 A team-mate who had done minimal work was upset when this rule was announced; I, having done roughly 70% of the work, was satisfied.
 Moreover my teammates were the ones who suggested I get a bigger fraction, signifying that they respected me.
-Thus the mark-split method evaluates not just the output of the team, but the individual output and also teamwork, an important soft-skill needed in the actual practice.
+Thus the mark-split method evaluates not just the output of the team, but the perceived individual output.

 \newpage